Keshvadi/mpquic-on-scion-ipc/README.md

-# mpquic-on-scion-ipc
-Compilation of my Scion Measurements Scripts

-For use, copy the entire PythonTest dir to the SCION AS from which you wish to measure.
-Then set up the cron job as described below to run the scripts every 5 Minutes.
-To extract data use the Archive dir where the archived raw data as well as the continually updated csv will be saved.
-Please do not try to download the data from the working dir /paths as this may interfere with ongoing measurements.
+# SCION measurement for multipath delevopement
+This project provides measurement scripts, analysis scripts as well as 4 weeks of raw data gathered from the 11th of July to the 11th of august.
+With the already gathered data or the use of the maesurement and analysis suite in a production environment such as SCIERA, crucial data can be gathered, the insights of which may prove integral in implementing Multipath Protocols such as MPQUIC on SCION.

 ## Motivation and initial Idea

 To gather the needed data, we have set up 4 ASes in the SCIONLab environment.
-These will run as 4 separate Vagrant machines on a Google cloud host machine.
+These will run as 4 separate oogle Cloud machines.
 The 4 chosen machines are the following:

 - 19-ffaa:1:11de 	Lars Herschbach ScionLab 1 	EU 	Magdeburg AP 	VPN:50000
 - 17-ffaa:1:11e4 	Lars Herschbach ScionLab 2 	Switzerland 	ETHZ-AP 	VPN:50001